Chidvy/tariff-job-market-analysis/README.md

 - Sector-level employment data supports timing and association, not strict causal attribution
 - Forecasts assume a degree of structural continuity and may weaken under future shocks or major policy changes

-These limitations strengthen the interpretation by making the analysis more rigorous and credible.

 ---

-## Resume Bullets

-- Built an end-to-end labor-market analysis workflow using BLS, FRED, and USITC data to assess how major tariff episodes aligned with sector-level employment shifts from 2015–2025
-- Developed and validated five-year sector forecasts in Prophet, achieving forecast error below 4% in 4 of 5 sectors against realized BLS data
-- Identified uneven labor-market reallocation across sectors, showing how headline job growth can mask delayed downstream pressure and sector divergence

-## Resume bullets

-- Built an end-to-end labor-market analysis workflow using BLS, FRED, and USITC data to assess how major tariff episodes aligned with sector-level employment shifts from 2015–2025
-- Developed and validated five-year sector forecasts in Prophet, achieving forecast error below 4% in 4 of 5 sectors against realized BLS data
-- Identified uneven labor-market reallocation across sectors, showing how headline job growth can mask delayed downstream pressure and sector divergence